-How to Shut Off Your Nest Thermostats Seasonal Savings Program
+How to Turn Off Your Nest Thermostats Seasonal Savings Program

-But First, Why Is This Happening?
+But First, Why Is This Going On?

 How to Disable Your Nest Thermostat’s Seasonal Savings Feature